-K-COH shall be the arithmetic mean of the daily values from the remaining 3 months multiplied by the relevant coefficient (0.1% and for cash trades and 0.01% for derivative trades).
+K-COH shall be the arithmetic mean of the daily values of the remaining 3 months multiplied by the relevant coefficient (0.1% for cash trades and 0.01% for derivative trades).
 The Company executes its clients' orders by acting as principal to their trades, therefore the risk reflected by this K-factor does not apply.

-4.3.2.
 Risk to Market